 What is the Third Year Electrician Apprentice Curriculum?

-You will continue to expand your knowledge during your third year IEC electrician apprenticeship with the following curriculum.
+You’ll continue to expand your knowledge during your third year IEC electrician apprenticeship with the following curriculum:

 - Blueprint reading

 What is the Fourth Year Electrician Apprenticeship Curriculum: